-Study of Economic Costs of Alternative Measures to Mitigate Highway Noise Impacts

-FHWA contracted with New York, Minnesota, Texas, and Washington to develop a data base on the costs of alternative measures (to noise barriers) to attenuate highway noise propagation into the community.
-At four to six sites within each state, the costs and benefits of such alternatives as (1) razing the dwellings adjacent to the highway, (2) buying the houses and reselling the land for other than residential purposes, (3) soundproofing the houses, etc., were evaluated.
-FHWA is presently utilizing this information as the basis for an assessment of the nationwide costs of alternative methods of mitigating highway traffic noise propagation into the community.
+Study of Economic Costs of Alternative Measures to Mitigate Highway Noise Impacts within each state, the costs and benefits of such alternatives as (1) razing the dwellings adjacent to the highway, (2) buying the houses and reselling the land for other than residential purposes, (3) soundproofing the houses, etc., were evaluated.
+FHWA is presently utilizing this information as the basis for an assessment of the nation-wide costs of alternative methods of mitigating highway traffic noise propagation into the community.